grisu48/disko-san/README.md

 # disko-san

-`disko-san` is a simple tool to check the sanity of new hard drives.
+`disko-san` is a simple CLI tool to check the sanity of new hard drives.

-The sanity check is done by first writing random data to the disk, which then is read and verified by validating checksum.
-Data is written as 4 MiB chunks, each sonsisting of a 4 byte checksum plus random data.
-The checksum allows the program, if the chunk is valid or if the data has been corrupted.
+The sanity check is done by writing random data to the disk, which is afterwards read and verified by chunk checksums.
+Data is written as 4 MiB chunks, each one consisting of a 4 byte checksum plus random data.
+The checksum allows to check if the the chunk is valid or if the data has been corrupted.

 If provided with a STATE file, `disko-san` can stop and resume its operation afterwards.
-This is useful for large disks, where the host system requires to undergo a system reboot or any other kind of interruption. `disko-san` will be able to resume the process, where it was left before.
+This is useful for large disks, where the host system requires to undergo system shutdown, reboot or any other kind of interruption. `disko-san` will be able to resume the process, where it was terminated before.

 In addition, `disko-san` can log write performance metrics to a file.
-This PERFLOG can be used to check if the write performance of the disk remains stable throughout its capacity.
-This is useful to check for bad sectors, where the write performance might not be stable.
+This PERFLOG can be used to check if the write performance of the disk remains stable throughout the whole disk capacity.
+This is useful to check for bad disk parts, where the write performance might not be stable.

 ## Usage